-- A. Touch the level region and rotate the Level knob on the front panel to adjust trigger level; touch the region again and the virtual keypad will be available - B. ▲ to increase and ▼ to decrease the trigger level - Set trigger level to the vertical center of the waveform automatically - D. Set the trigger mode to "Auto", which is equivalent to pressing the Auto button on the front panel - E. Set the trigger mode to "Single", which is equivalent to pressing the Single button on the front panel - F. Set the trigger mode to "Normal", which is equivalent to pressing the Normal button on the front panel
+- A. Click the level region and roll the mouse wheel to adjust the trigger level.
+Click the region again and the virtual keypad will be available

+- B. ▲ to increase and ▼ to decrease the trigger level

+- Set the trigger level to the vertical center of the waveform automatically

+- D. Set the trigger mode to "Auto"

+- E. Set the trigger mode to "Single"

+- F. Set the trigger mode to "Normal"

+- G. Perform a force trigger